chaosbus/orangeBlog/app/docs/ngx.md

 Context:	http, server, location, limit_except
 ```

-Enables validation of user name and password using the “HTTP Basic Authentication” protocol.
+Enables validation of user name and password using the “HTTP Basic Authentication" protocol.
 The specified parameter is used as a realm.
 Parameter value can contain variables (1.3.10, 1.2.7).
 The special value off allows cancelling the effect of the auth_basic directive inherited from the previous configuration level.

 ---